 4. Your Identity Is Your Job Title

 We all value career success and professional identities.
 However, hinging your self-worth solely on being good at your job can become problematic.

 This can subconsciously manifest itself as, for example, constantly talking about your job, regardless of the context, or immediately jumping to describing your job title and responsibilities when asked to describe yourself and how you spend your time.
 But by tying your identity too closely to your job title, your perspective becomes narrow, focused on getting ahead in this one particular area of your life while neglecting the larger whole.

-If this sounds familiar, get a healthy dose of perspective by considering what really matters to you—aside from your career (here’s a free workbook on how to do that).
+If this sounds familiar, get a healthy dose of perspective by considering what really matters to you—aside from your career.
 What are your talents?
 How do like to spend your free time?
 What causes do you care about?
 Your self-worth is compromised of so much more than what you do for a living.

 5. Your Relationships Are Rocky

 If your friends or significant other make not-so-subtle jokes about your workaholic habits, or if your relationships are characterized by frequent arguing or increasing distance, investigate where that tension coming from.
 It’s possible that you could be projecting work stress onto your relationships.

 While jobs will come and go, your relationships are the lifelines that can buoy you through rough patches.
 Keep in mind that the people you care most about are usually on your side and will support you.
 You can’t always say the same about your job.